CMS API | HubDB

 HubDB is a relational data store that presents data as rows, columns, and cells in a table, much like a spreadsheet.
 HubDB tables can be added or modified within your HubSpot account, but you can also use the API endpoints documented here.
 For information on using data from HubDB tables on your website or in programmable emails, check out HubSpot's CMS developer documentation.

-Similar to HubSpot website pages, HubDB tables support draft and published versions.
+versions.
 This allows you to update data in the table, either for testing or to allow for a manual approval process, without affecting any live pages.
 Learn more about drafted versus live tables.

-If a table is set to be allowed for public access, you can access the published version of the table and rows without any authentication by specifying your HubSpot account ID via the query parameter portalId.
+If a table is set to be allowed for public access, you can access the published version of the table and rows without any authentication by specifying your HubSpot account ID via the query parameter portalId

 If you're migrating from v2 of the HubDB API, learn more about the changes in the current (v3) API.

-Please note: endpoints that support GET also support CORS, so you can access data in a table client-side using JavaScript and your account ID.
-Other methods and the Get all tables endpoint require authentication and do not support CORS.
+, so you can access data in a table client-side using JavaScript and your account ID.
+Other methods and the Get all tables endpoint require authentication and do not support CORS

 HubDB API requests have different rate limits, depending on the type of request:

-• Any GET requests made that don't require authentication (including client-side JavaScript requests) are limited to 10 requests per second.
-These requests won't count towards the daily limit.
+requests made that don't require authentication (including client-side JavaScript requests) are limited to 10 requests per second.
+These requests won't count towards the daily limit. - All other requests using authentication follow the standard limits.

 HubDB tables have both draft and live versions and live versions can be published or unpublished.
 This will allow you to update data in the table, either for page previews or testing or to allow for a manual approval process, without affecting any live pages.

 In this API, separate endpoints are designated for the draft and published versions of a table.
-For example, you can retrieve the published version of a table by making a GET request to the following endpoint:
+For example, you can retrieve the published version of a table by making a GET

 /cms/v3/hubdb/tables/{tableIdOrName}

-And to retrieve any content that has been drafted but not yet published, you would add /draft to the end of the URL:
+And to retrieve any content that has been drafted but not yet published, you would add /draft

 /cms/v3/hubdb/tables/{tableIdOrName}/draft

-Draft data can be reviewed and then pushed in HubSpot, or with the /push-live endpoint.
-The draft data can also be discarded via /reset endpoint, allowing you to revert to the current live version of the data without disruption.
+endpoint, allowing you to revert to the current live version of the data without disruption.

-To create a HubDB table, make a POST request to /cms/v3/hubdb/tables.
+To create a HubDB table, make a POST

 In the request body, specify the following required fields: